Netgate/frr/doc/user/pim.rst

    Turns on BFD support for PIM for this interface.

+.. index:: ip pim bsm
+.. clicmd:: ip pim bsm

+   Tell pim that we would like to use this interface to process bootstrap messages.
+This is enabled by default. 'no' form of this command is used to restrict bsm messages on this interface.

+.. index:: ip pim unicast-bsm
+.. clicmd:: ip pim unicast-bsm

+   Tell pim that we would like to allow interface to process unicast bootstrap messages.
+This is enabled by default. 'no' form of this command is used to restrict processing of unicast bsm messages on this interface.

 .. index:: ip pim drpriority (1-4294967295)
 .. clicmd:: ip pim drpriority (1-4294967295)